 - It is necessary to protect individuals’ vital interests;

 - The processing relates to personal data which have been manifestly made public by the data subject;

-- It is necessary for the establishment, exercise or defence of legal claims, or for courts acting in their judicial capacity;
+- It is necessary for the establishment, exercise or defense of legal claims, or for courts acting in their judicial capacity;

 - It is necessary for reasons of substantial public interest and occurs on the basis of a law that is proportionate to the aim pursued and protects the rights of data subjects;

-- The processing is required for the purpose of medical treatment undertaken by health professionals, including assessing the working capacity of employees and the management of health or social care systems and services;
+- The processing is required for the purpose of medical treatment undertaken by health professionals;

 - The processing is necessary for reasons of public interest around public health; and